 Cascading work management

-A great advantage and a vital part of the OKR framework is the regularity of their assessment through frequent cadences.
+A great advantage and a vital part of the OKR framework is the regularity of their assessment through frequent cadences or Agile ceremonies.
 While organizations can tweak these as per their own needs, a common practice is to evaluate high-end goals yearly and team OKRs quarterly.
 This approach enables organizations and teams to respond more adequately to changes along the way and introduce improvements in the next iteration.

 While one of the core principles of Agile project management calls for delivering a working software more frequently, embracing changes, and adjusting towards effectiveness, OKRs do the same for objectives.
 OKRs can indeed thrive in an Agile environment allowing goals to be set more quickly, evaluated promptly, and open to improvement.